 March 20th.
 17 days to the Seder.

 Last night was my last weekly cooking demo before Passover, featuring, what else, a Seder menu.
 My husband and I briefly reminisce about last year’s Passover, practically the only one spent away from home in almost 36 years of marriage, at the magnificent Fairmont Scottsdale.
 Nonono, do not dwell on this, I tell myself brightly and resolutely (my husband actually prefers spending Passover at home, whatever it entails).
 Which brings me to this incredible realization, made even more remarkable as I am talking to my son Maimon, who muses he has been married a whole decade and has dodged hosting Passover in his house so far, but who knows for how much longer: The first Passover of our marriage, we had been married less than four months, and … we hosted it, all eight days of it, with family, friends, neighbors and strangers.
-That year and every subsequent year except for two seasons (look in the above link).
-We had no idea there was a mother to go to, hotel programs to register for, caterers to order from, bucolic settings to elope to, so not even a minute was spent discussing options whose existence we didn’t even suspect.
-We understood just this: Passover is bearing down on us, so, chop-chop!
+That year and every subsequent year except for the two seasons mentioned earlier.
 Just look at my Mega Passover Seder Menu and Recipe File, straight from my recent demos, you’ll see how I mean business!